Diginomicon/LR3Micro/README.md

 # LR3Micro
 Manange the vehicle signals from a Land Rover LR3 and convert them to appropriate triggers or keyboard presses for OpenAuto Pro.
 Implemented on an Arduino Micro.

-Part of an OpenAuto implemtation to inject bluetooth and Android Auto into the OEM navigation screen, while retaining all OEM functionality.
+Part of an OpenAuto implementation to inject bluetooth and Android Auto into the OEM navigation screen, while retaining all OEM functionality.

 # Features
 Provides power management by acting a delayed relay.